 Education is the first of many steps in breaking barriers around mental health, but an important step to start with – from here we can work together to shift the conversation around mental health.

-Jefferson Center is part of the Mental Health First Aid Jeffco Collaborative, offering courses to help individuals understand and respond to signs of mental illnesses and substance use disorders.
+Jefferson Center is part of the Mental Health First Aid Jeffco Collaborative, offering courses to help individuals understand and respond to signs of mental illness and substance use disorders.
 Find a class near you: http://www.mhfajcmh.org/

 2. Listen, be patient and show empathy